ZLiu21/zliu21.github.io/_pages/about.md

 ## Recent News
 ======
 * 12/2023: One paper titled "Diffusion Language-Shapelets for Semi-supervised Time-Series Classification" was accepted by __**AAAI 2024**__.
-* 09/2023：One paper titled "Scale-teaching: Robust Multi-scale Training for Time Series Classification with Noisy Labels" was accepted by <u>NeurIPS 2023</u>.
+* 09/2023：One paper titled "Scale-teaching: Robust Multi-scale Training for Time Series Classification with Noisy Labels" was accepted by __**NeurIPS 2023**__.
+* 04/2023：One paper titled "CTW: Confident Time-Warping for Time-Series Label-Noise Learning" was accepted by __**IJCAI 2023**__.
+* 03/2023：One paper titled "Category-aware optimal transport for incomplete data classification" was accepted by __**Information Sciences 2023**__.
+* 12/2022：One paper titled "Temporal-frequency co-training for time series semi-supervised learning" was accepted by __**AAAI 2023**__.
+* 09/2019：One paper titled "Mechanical fault diagnosis and prediction in IoT based on multi-source sensing data fusion" was accepted by __**Simulation Modelling Practice and Theory 2020**__.